-The 1400+ mile trail network in New Hampshire’s White Mountains is absolutely world class.
-But it probably wouldn’t exist if it hadn’t been for the logging companies that stripped much of the 800,000 acre White Mountain region of timber in the late 1800’s and early 1900’s.
+The 1400+ mile trail network in New Hampshire’s White Mountains National Forest is absolutely world-class.
+But it probably wouldn’t exist if it hadn’t been for the logging companies that stripped much of the 800,000 acre White Mountain region of timber in the late 1800s and early 1900s.

 The waste wood from those clear-cutting operations caused massive forest fires that burned for years at a time.
 But public outcry eventually prompted passage of the Weeks Act which permitted the use of federal funding to purchase conservation land, resulting in the preservation of 6 million acres of forest in the eastern United States.